milahu/collapseos/README.md

 * `cvm`: A C implementation of Collapse OS, allowing it to run natively on any POSIX platform.
 * `doc`: Documentation.
-* `recipes`: collection of recipes that assemble Collapse OS on a specific machine.
+* `arch`: collection of makefiles that assemble Collapse OS on different machines.
 * `tools`: Tools for working with Collapse OS from "modern" environments.
 For example, tools for facilitating data upload to a Collapse OS machine through a serial port.